 The 4-Track Analysis evaluated requirements among service operations, ROW availability, and engineering design parameters to consider where the opportunity for future 4-track infrastructure must be preserved.
+A copy of the 4-Track Analysis technical analysis is provided in Appendix 1.
 Table 1.2 presents the length and mileposts for the refined 4-track segments for the Adopted Service Vision.